smartdevicelink/sdl_evolution/proposals/NNNN-android-notifications.md

 ## Motivation

-The SDL Android library uses Android Services for the SDL router service and the app specific SDL manager service.
+The SDL Android library uses Android Services for the SDL router service and the app-specific SDL manager service.
 With Android Oreo, Google introduced background restrictions for Android Services.
-As a result, Services need to start in the foreground with foreground notifications in order to operate while the application is in the background.
+As a result, Android Services need to start in the foreground with foreground notifications in order to operate while the application is in the background.
 The SDL Android library creates one foreground notification for the SDL router service upon Bluetooth connection.
-If the router service established a connection to an SDL enabled device, each SDL application will create a foreground notification for the app specific SDL manager service.
+If the router service established a connection to an SDL enabled device, each SDL application will create a foreground notification for the app-specific SDL manager service.

 Notifications appearing on users' Android devices during SDL connection are shown below.

 ![Waiting for Connection...](../assets/proposals/NNNN-android-notifications/waiting_for_connection.png)

 This is the first notification shown to the user when the mobile device connects to any Bluetooth device.
-This "Waiting for connection" notification will be shown for both SDL enabled and the non-SDL Bluetooth devices.
+This "Waiting for connection" notification will be shown for both SDL enabled and the non-SDL enabled Bluetooth devices.

 ![All notifications](../assets/proposals/NNNN-android-notifications/all_noti.png)

 The above two notifications are shown by an SDL app when the mobile device is connected to the SDL enabled system.
 The app developers cannot influence the described behavior of these notifications.
 None of the foreground notifications can be dismissed like other notifications, such as push notifications.
 To remove or avoid showing the foreground notification, the service must be stopped programmatically.
-Hence, the user cannot remove the notification except by force closing the application from the device settings menu.
+Hence, the user cannot remove the notification except by force closing the application from the device's settings menu.
 Another option would be to hide that notification.
 However, many users do not want any service to run in the background if it is not doing any useful task for them.
 If the user doesn't have an SDL enabled system, running an SDL service on his device would not make any sense.

 Notification details provided on the SDL Developer Portal below.

 ![SDL Faqs](../assets/proposals/NNNN-android-notifications/sdl_faq.png)

 Over time, many users keep complaining about the notifications shown to the user for no reason.
-For example, users complained recently that notifications are shown when they connect to non-SDL Bluetooth devices (e.g. Bluetooth headset, Bluetooth speakers, etc.).
+For example, users complained recently that notifications are shown when they connect to non-SDL enabled Bluetooth devices (e.g. Bluetooth headset, Bluetooth speakers, etc.).

 Some users have left complaints in the Google Play Store for apps integrating the latest version of the Android library in the past few months.